jonshiach/graphics-labs/_sources/pages/09_Normal_mapping.md

 ````
 `````

-To overcome this we could use the **specular map** from {numref}`stones-specular-map-figure`.
-This is a texture that controls which parts of the diffuse texture has specular reflection applied where the dark regions, i.e., those with RGB colour values close to zero, reduce the specular colour.

 To apply our stone floor we are going to have a different object than our old friend the teapot.
 We will also want to add multiple different objects in the future so it we are going to use a data structure to contain the world space position, rotation and scaling of our objects and then store this in a vector.
 Add the following code to the `main.cpp` file before the `main()` function.

 ```cpp